rmzhen/S3-Portfolio/README.md

 In this semester we're also tasked with working on a project within a group.
 The repositories for this project can be found [here](https://github.com/Modus-1).

 ## Proof
-Down below is a table of proof to demonstrate my proficiency for the learning outcomes for this semester.
+Down below is a table of proof to demonstrate my proficiency for the learning outcomes of this semester.

 | Explanation | Learning Outcome | Link |
 |:------------|:-----------------|:----:|